joehahn/stock-picker/README.md

 this reads the 2017 NYSE data and selects the top 509 tickers (out of 3131 possible tickers) responsible for 80% of the market's dollar-volume.
-This demo assumes that most of the signal in the market data resides in the most-traded tickers, and so the remainder of this demo will focus on the top %16 of tickers that drive %80 of the market value.
+This demo assumes that most of the signal in the market data resides in the most-traded tickers, and so the remainder of this demo will focus on the top %16 of tickers that drive %80 of the market's dollar-volume.
 A list of those tickers is stored in data/selected_tickers.pkl, with a plot also getting stored in figs/selected_tickers_volume.png .

-2 Get openers:
+2 Get openers (drop this step):

     ./get_openers.py